List of streetcar lines in Queens: Manhattan and Queens Traction

 The Manhattan and Queens Traction Company was originally part of the South Shore Traction Company based in Sayville, New York, which planned to build lines throughout Central and Western Suffolk, as well as Nassau and Queens County, before selling off its only lines to the Suffolk Traction Company, and moving to New York City.
 Before reorganizing itself as M&QT, it operated a line across the Queensboro Bridge from Manhattan to Long Island City until April 1937.

 New York and Long Island Traction

 The New York and Long Island Traction Company operated east to Freeport, Hempstead, and Mineola in Nassau County.

 New York and Queens County

 The New York and Queens County Railway operated in northern Queens.
 In 1932 it was reorganized as the New York and Queens Transit Corporation, and ended trolley service as it evolved into the Queens-Nassau Transit Lines in 1937.

-Steinway Lines [1922-1939]
+Steinway Lines

-The Steinway Railway operated in northwestern Queens.
-In the Fall of 1939 the company was renamed as Steinway Omnibus and began operating bus lines over former trolley lines and in 1959 changed their name again to Steinway Transit.
+The Steinway Railway started operating in northwestern Queens in 1922.
+In the fall of 1939, the company was renamed as Steinway Omnibus and began operating bus lines over former trolley lines and in 1959 changed their name again to Steinway Transit.